 If you use Siri to set up reminders or ChatGPT to brainstorm ideas, you know how great they are at those tasks.

-But expecting an assistant to do the job of an agent—like monitoring customer churn signals or triggering workflows—is a fool’s errand.
+But expecting an assistant to operate like an autonomous, goal-based agent, monitoring customer churn signals or triggering complex workflows, is a fool’s errand.

 The same applies in reverse.
 You can’t hire an AI agent to do a task that doesn’t require decision-making.
 It will only over complicate a simple process and will most likely add governance overhead.